 10 of 10

-The community of Laguna Beach hosts a variety of art festivals throughout the summer, including the Festival of Arts itself from July 5 through September 1, 2018, making Labor Day weekend the last chance to catch a part of the action.
+The community of Laguna Beach hosts a variety of art festivals throughout the summer, including the Festival of Arts itself which runs from early July through September, making Labor Day weekend the last chance to catch a part of the action.
 Labor Day weekend is the final weekend of the three summer-long Laguna Beach Arts Festivals, including Festival of the Arts and Pageant of the Masters, which end Saturday, and Art-A-Fair and the Sawdust Art Festival, which both end Sunday.